Moving Spirit Pilates

 Our team is small but mighty!
-Our teachers are career Pilates professionals with decades of specialized training and experience working with clients in fitness, rehab and elite performance.
+Our teachers are career Pilates & movement professionals with decades of specialized training and experience working with clients in fitness, rehab and elite performance.
 Beyond the exercise itself, we believe the key to success is in connecting with you to discover how best we can support you in reaching your goals.

 Owner, Moving Spirit Pilates

 Pilates & Integrated Movement Specialist

 Susannah’s first foray into Pilates came as a dancer in Montreal in the late 1980’s.
 After she moved to Vancouver in the early nineties, Pilates proved to be the best remedy for her knees, which had been trashed after years of misuse.
 She went on to certify as a Pilates teacher at the Dianne Miller Pilates Centre in 1996.
 Over the years, Susannah continued her study of the Pilates method with Pilates elders and industry-leading master teachers.
 In 2002, Moving Spirit Pilates was officially born.
 Seeking a still deeper understanding of the body in motion, she continued to study with practitioners on the forward edge of their fields in movement, medicine, physical conditioning, bodywork and therapy.
 In 2016, Susannah completed a Clinical Mentorship in the Integrated Systems Model with Diane Lee, PT; improving assessment skills and learning to identify and prioritize drivers of dysfunction to support more accurate exercise intervention.
 Susannah is thrilled to support people in overcoming challenges, and in discovering the power, the joy and the freedom of their own bodies in motion.